latent-to/developer-docs/docs/research/synchronized-halving.md

 ### Market-driven emissions

 In Bittensor, each subnet has its own token, known as its ALPHA (α) currency.
 TAO-holders can trade TAO for ALPHA-tokens, and vice-versa.
-This internal currency marketplace is historically known as Dynamic TAO (dTAO), in contrast to the initial iteraction of Bittensor, in which all subnets shared a single 'static' TAO currency.
+This internal currency marketplace is historically known as Dynamic TAO (dTAO), in contrast to the initial iteration of Bittensor, in which all subnets shared a single 'static' TAO currency.

 So that users can trade TAO (τ) for any subnet's ALPHA token, and vice versa, on demand, each subnet maintains reserves of both tokens, and adjusts the price as needed.
 This is a customized application of the [Uniswap](https://en.wikipedia.org/wiki/Uniswap) AMM pattern.

 Users stake by putting TAO into a subnet's reserve and taking ALPHA; they unstake (sell) by putting ALPHA in and taking TAO out.
-The price is set by how much TAO and ALPHA are in the pool at any moment.
+The price is simply the ratio of TAO per ALPHA in the subnet's reserve pools.

 ### How the tokens flow